|

 it allows for individual function names to avoid confusion as to which function is being examined.

-The graphing calculator does distinctive function naming with Y1, Y2,
+The graphing calculator does distinctive function naming using a subscript style numbering such as f1(x) or Y1.

 it quickly identifies the independent variable in a problem. f (x) = x + 2b + c, where the variable is "x".